freeCodeCamp/freeCodeCamp/client/src/pages/learn/relational-database/index.md

 ---
-title: Relational Databases
+title: Relational Database
-superBlock: relational-databases
+superBlock: relational-database
-certification: relational-databases
+certification: relational-database
 ---

-## Introduction to Relational Databases
+## Introduction to Relational Database

 This introduction is a stub